Sumit-gupta-Official/AimTux/README.md

 ## What is AimTux?

-AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.
+AimTux is a fully featured internal hack for *CounterStrike : Global Offensive* written in C++.great tutorial

 ## Compiling